There are some basic things everyone should know about travel safety abroad.

 There are all sorts of creative ways to hide your extra cash, for example:

-– Hidden pockets you sew into your clothing in advance
+5. In hidden pockets you sew into your clothing in advance.

-Check out this video for some more ideas:
+Check out this video for some more cool ideas:

 If you’re travelling to a country where you know there’s a high risk of getting robbed on the street, bring a fake wallet with you.